ReCreaZZZ/recreazzz-site/_pages/collaborate-en.md

 headerPhrase: "Become a sponsor * Be a member * Just drop by"

 membershipTitle: "Membership"
-membershipText: "Just drop by and start with 14-day free trial.
-There are different ways to join as membership.
-Membershop is renewed on a jearly base."
+membershipText: "Just drop-in and get started.
+You can decide how much you'd like to donate then.
+The textile area has defined prices.
+If you'd  like to come here regularly or more often or simply support the reCreaZZZZ, you can become a member.
+There are different ways to join.
+Membership is renewed on a yearly base and can be ended anytime."
 membership1: "Z"
 member1Cost: "30"
 member1Text: "Use the open space during the opening hours"